-- It Makes Sense in Context: An In-Universe example, Pearl is very confused by Steven and Connie's "Jam Buds" declaration because she wasn't present at the jam session where Steven convinced Connie to study sword-fighting.
+- It Makes Sense in Context: In-Universe, Pearl is very confused by Steven and Connie's "Jam Buds" declaration because she wasn't present at the jam session where Steven convinced Connie to study sword-fighting.

-- Lady and Knight: Pearl invokes a gender flipped version of this with Steven and Connie, and says she had a similar relationship with Rose.
+- Lady and Knight: Pearl invokes a gender flipped version with Steven and Connie, and says she had a similar relationship with Rose.